-To implement their commitment to the environment and boost environmental sustainability, the Group's companies articulate the following main principles of conduct that apply to all of their activities and businesses and that shall be integrated within the internal decision-making processes:
+All the companies of the Group are committed to the protection of the environment, the prevention of pollution and the promotion of environmental sustainability.
+To meet these commitments, the Group's companies articulate the following main principles of conduct that apply to all of their activities and businesses and that shall be integrated within the internal decision-making processes:

-- a) develop a sustainable model that is respectful of nature, biodiversity and historical and artistic heritage; - b) comply with legal provisions and conform to applicable environmental standards; - c) apply the principle of mitigation hierarchy (avoid, minimise, restore and compensate as a last resort) in all activities;
+- a) Develop a sustainable model that is respectful of nature, biodiversity and historical and artistic heritage. - b) Comply with legal provisions and conform to applicable environmental standards.

-- d) promote innovation through research and support for the development of new technologies and best environmental practices; - e) use natural capital sustainably.
-In particular: - to make rational and sustainable use of water, managing the risks relating to water scarcity and ensuring that water used is returned to the environment in the desired condition; - improve the circularity of their business activities and their supply chain, through the sustainable use of natural resources, the implementation of life cycle analysis, the eco-design of their infrastructures, the application of the waste hierarchy, as well as the optimisation of waste management and the use of recycled materials; and - integrate the protection and promotion of biodiversity into the Group-level strategy and develop a business model that is sustainable and positive with nature; - f) conserve, protect and promote the development and growth of natural heritage; - g) implement a common environmental management system that applies precautionary, anti-pollution and continuous improvement principles and places the environment at the centre of decision-making through: - assessing the environmental risks of their activities, facilities, products and services on a regular basis, improving and updating the mechanisms designed to prevent, mitigate or eradicate them; - ongoing identification, assessment and mitigation of the environmental impacts of the activities, facilities, products and services of the Group's companies; - management of risks and impacts by establishing objectives, programmes and plans that promote the continuous improvement of environmental processes and practices within the framework of the Group, and the establishment of monitoring, control and audit mechanisms; and - environmental training of the professionals of the Group's companies.
+- c) Apply the principle of mitigation hierarchy (avoid, minimise, restore and compensate as a last resort) in all activities. - d) Promote innovation through research and support for the development of new technologies and best environmental practices. - e) Use natural capital sustainably.
+In particular: - Make rational and sustainable use of water, managing the risks relating to water scarcity and ensuring that water used is returned to the environment in the desired condition. - Improve the circularity of their activity and that of their supply chain, integrating the life cycle and circular economy approach into the management thereof.
+The calculation of corporate environmental footprint, eco-design of infrastructures and analysis of technology life cycle, as well as promotion of the use of recycled materials, shall be used for this purpose. - Integrate the protection and promotion of biodiversity into the Group-level strategy and develop a business model that is sustainable and positive with nature. - f) Conserve, protect and promote the development and growth of natural heritage. - g) Implement a common environmental management system that applies precautionary, anti-pollution and continuous improvement principles and places the environment at the centre of decision-making through: - assessing the environmental risks of their activities, facilities, products and services on a regular basis, improving and updating the mechanisms designed to prevent, mitigate or eradicate them; - ongoing identification, assessment and mitigation of the environmental impacts of the activities, facilities, products and services of the Group's companies; - management of risks and impacts by establishing objectives, programmes and plans that promote the continuous improvement of environmental processes and practices within the framework of the Group, and the establishment of monitoring, control and audit mechanisms;